DragonSenses/Algorithms/LeetCode/59-spiral-matrix-ii/problem.md

 # Spiral Traversal

+## **Intuition**

+To build a solid intuition for spiral traversal, let's delve deeper into the process.
 The key idea is to recognize the repeating pattern of moving in a circular or spiral manner from the outermost layer towards the innermost layer.
+Here's a step-by-step guide to understanding the pattern:

+1. **Understanding Layers**:
-Imagine the matrix is composed of layers or concentric rectangles.
+   - Imagine the matrix is composed of layers or concentric rectangles.
 The outermost elements form the first layer, the next set of elements forms the second layer, and so on.
-Each layer can be traversed in four distinct steps: right, down, left, and up.
+   - Each layer can be traversed in four distinct steps: right, down, left, and up.

+2. **Traversal Steps**:
+   - **Right**: Start from the top-left corner of the current layer and move right until you reach the end of the layer.
+   - **Down**: Move down the last column of the current layer.
+   - **Left**: Move left along the bottom row of the current layer.
+   - **Up**: Move up the first column of the current layer.

+3. **Transitioning to the Next Layer**:
+   - After completing one full circular traversal (one layer), move inward to the next layer and repeat the process.
+   - The boundaries of each layer shrink after each traversal.

+4. **Termination Condition**:
+   - The process continues until all elements are traversed, which is typically when the current layer's boundaries meet or overlap.